zhu-rui/RealtimeActivityMining/README.md

 # RealtimeActivityMining
-The event log of jEdit and Argouml SVN
+The event logs of jEdit and Argouml SVN